tcalmant/ipopo/README.rst

 If you are working with Python 2.7 or versions earlier than 3.10, you must instead use the `1.x branch <https://github.com/tcalmant/ipopo/tree/v1>`_ of iPOPO.
-Note that iPOPO has not been tested with versions 3.8 and 3.9.
+Note that iPOPO 1.x and 2.x were not tested with versions 3.8 and 3.9.

 `Version 2.x <https://github.com/tcalmant/ipopo/tree/v2>`_ was a trial to implement iPOPO with ``asyncio`` for Python 3.7, but has been stalled due to